cristianbote/goober/README.md

 You can get the critical CSS for SSR, via `extractCss`.
 Take a look at this example: [CodeSandbox: SSR with Preact and goober](https://codesandbox.io/s/7m9zzl6746) and read the full explanation for `extractCSS` and `targets` below.

 # Benchmarks
-You can checkout the build output from travis and see for yourself.
+You results are included inside the build output as well.

+## Browser
+These are not yet measured.
+Need some time.

+## SSR
 The benchmark is testing the folowing scenario:
 ```jsx
 import styled from 'package';